 - Pirates of the Caribbean: The Curse of the Black Pearl: Elizabeth Swann is the daughter of a royal governor and expected to wear corsets, practice proper etiquette and marry someone in power.
 She struggles with the expectations however, and after being kidnapped by a group of pirates realises she prefers a life of adventure.

 - The Princess Diaries:

 - At seventeen years of age, Mia discovers something life-changing: She is in line to be princess of a European country called Genovia.
 The film entails her struggle with etiquette, image and fashion as royal officials prepare her for royalty.
-Although she is adamant at first, she eventually accepts her role with open arms.
+Although she is resistant at first, she eventually accepts her role with open arms.

 - In the sequel to the film, Mia must choose a bachelor to marry so she can be crowned queen.
 Due to her clumsy nature, she tends to embarrass herself in front of prospective husbands, royal officials and the paparazzi.
 During her wedding, she decides that she won't go through with it, and votes to change the rule that requires she marry to be queen.

 - Deptford Mice: In Fleabee's Fortune, Fleabee wants to be kind and not hurt anything.
 This puts her into conflict with her parents and the other rats living in the sewer, who want her to be vile and despicable.
 She's eventually able to escape from them and become a rat-witch.

 - Six Feet Under: Nate was practically born into the funeral business, but rather than following in the footsteps of his father, he left home at 17.
 David takes over as funeral director, and Nate eventually joins the business after much deliberation.